-Nearby, the Kanchanaburi War Cemetery and the Thailand-Burma Railway Center offer in-depth information about the history of the railway and the prisoners who lived and died here.
+Nearby, the Kanchanaburi War Cemetery and the Thailand-Burma Railway Center are other top places to visit in Kanchanaburi.
+They offer in-depth information about the history of the railway and the prisoners who lived and died here.

 Wat Tham Phu Wa temple, located inside a nearby cave, attracts many visitors, and so does Erawan National Park, home to the stunning seven-tiered fall of the same name.

 An authentic Thai market town just minutes away from ultra-famous white-sands Railay beach, Krabi is much more than just a transit point.
 Even if Krabi's stunning islands like Koh Phi Phi are calling your name, Krabi Town deserves a visit for a chance to discover true Thai culture.